 11. Know How to Reduce the Risk of Drowning at Home

 Children, and adults who have been drinking, can easily wander or fall into home pools and drown.
 Adding a four-sided fencing area that is at least four feet tall significantly reduces that risk.

-using self-closing and self-latching gates that open outward with latches that are out of reach of children.
+The CDC advises using self-closing and self-latching gates that open outward with latches that are out of reach of children.
 They also recommend additional barriers like automatic door locks and alarms to prevent access or alert you if someone enters the pool area.